Species Spotlight: Canada Warbler

-- Your support for Canada Warbler can begin with your purchase of coffee.
-If you purchase shade-grown, Fair Trade organic coffee from Colombia, Ecuador, Venezuela or Peru, or Central American countries such as Panama, Costa Rica or Nicaragua, you will be supporting the habitat that Canada Warblers use on migration and during their non-breeding season.
+- Purchase shade-grown, Fair Trade organic coffee from Colombia, Ecuador, Venezuela, Peru, or Central American countries such as Panama, Costa Rica or Nicaragua.
+You will be helping to preserve the habitat Canada Warblers use on migration and during their non-breeding season.

-- Working with groups like FLAP Canada, or Safe wings in Ottawa is very helpful if you want to address this issue at your municipal level.
+- Support and work with groups like FLAP Canada, or Safe wings in Ottawa, if you want to address the window collision issue at the municipal level.

-- Finally, consider joining your local naturalist or birding group and participating in Citizen Science projects.
-See Bird Studies Canada for a full list of great bird-related projects for people like you and me!
+- Join local naturalist or birding groups and participate in Citizen Science projects.
+See Bird Studies Canada for a full list of great bird-related projects!

-You may not realize it, but many things that we take for granted come from areas that have been deforested for crop production (to produce foods and drinks we love).
-Be eco-conscious when buying products at the grocery store: for instance, purchase shade-grown coffee and organic chocolate products.
+You may not realize it, but much of our food comes from areas that have been deforested for crop production .
+Be eco-conscious when selecting products at the grocery store.
+For instance, purchase shade-grown coffee and organic chocolate products.
 Shade-grown crops are planted under forest canopies which respect the habitat requirements of wildlife, like the Canada Warbler.